-- How to connect and contextualize diverse views of information on different levels of granularity in nature? - How exactly is physical computation (intrinsic/natural computation) connected with abstract computation and cognitive computation? - How is computation realized in computational systems, in machines, and in living organisms? - What can we learn from natural computational processes in cognitive systems that can be useful for engineered information systems and knowledge management, especially when it comes to managing complex systems and big data? - How do we get connections between different theories in the research community of philosophy of information and computation?
+- How to connect and contextualize diverse views of information on different levels of granularity in nature? - How exactly is physical computation (intrinsic/natural computation) connected with abstract computation and cognitive computation? - How is computation realized in computational systems, in machines, and in living organisms? - What can we learn from natural computational processes in cognitive systems (from a single cell to the brain and social cognition) that can be useful for engineered information systems and knowledge management, especially when it comes to managing complex systems and big data? - How do we get connections between different theories in the research community of philosophy of information and computation?